gnmyt/sqltoolkit/README.md

 ### Usage Examples

 1. Create a connection
-    - Example of a constructor without optional specifications
+    - Example of creating a connection
    ```java
    MySQLConnection connection = new MySQLConnection(hostname, username, password, database).connect();
    ```